Opening Up the Textbook

 Six ways to open up the textbook are:

-4. Articulating Silences (who is left out of the textbook’s narrative; bringing in voices of the silenced; bringing to the surface issues of narrative choice)
+4. Articulating Silences: Who is left out of the textbook's narrative?
+Try bringing in voices of the silenced or moving issues of narrative choice to the surface.

-5. Vivification (breathing life into a text that “mentions” or omits)
+5. Vivification: Breathing life into a text that only mentions, or omits.

 Example

-For an example of an OUT visit Historical Thinking Matters and explore Rosa Parks and Montgomery Bus Boycott lesson and Causes of the Spanish-American War
+For an example of an OUT visit Historical Thinking Matters and explore the Rosa Parks and Montgomery Bus Boycott and Causes of the Spanish-American War lessons.

 Why is this a Best Practice?

-This lesson portrays history as more complex than a single story that cannot be challenged.
-Its helps students learn that authoritative tone (like the one that characterizes many K-12 textbooks) does not necessarily indicate the full or exclusive story.
-Using an additional short source that contrasts with a textbook excerpt makes it easier for students to question that prose and see the many sides of historical practice.
-By focusing on text, it teaches students to read carefully and to question themselves about what they read.
+This lesson structure portrays history as more complex than a single, sacrosanct story.
+It helps students learn that an authoritative tone (like that which characterizes many K–12 textbooks) does not necessarily convey the full or exclusive story.
+Using an additional short source that contrasts with a textbook excerpt makes it easier for students to question textbook prose and see the many sides of historical practice.
+By focusing on text, this structure teaches students to read carefully and to question what they read.

 Teacher Educator Lesson: Opening Up the Textbook (OUT)